 Types of Index Funds

 Generally, there are no certain different types of index funds.
-Their evaluation is based on the following:
+Their evaluation is based on the following factors:

 1. Index Fund Based on the Type of Index

-As seen earlier, Index funds are based on different indexes.
+As seen earlier, index funds are based on different indices.
 It can be either BSE Sensex, Nifty or any other indices.
 Depending upon the performances of these indices, the decision of investment differs.

 2. Index Fund Based on Return

 The index fund based on the different indices differ in their returns.
 For example, index fund investing in high yielding indices will generate higher returns.
-Therefore indices doing performing consistently will provide better returns.
+Therefore, indices performing consistently will provide better returns.

 3. Index Fund Based on Type of Risk

-The underlying indices of each index fund have its own risk.
+The underlying indices of each index fund have a risk of their own.
 Therefore, from an investment perspective, to identify the index with lower risk and higher return shall be ideal.
 For example, Nifty 50 is a better index than BSE Sensex due to its higher volatility.

 Benefits of Index Funds

 1. Low Expenses

 As discussed above the Index funds require a very low amount of expenditure to manage.
-Since the funds are based on indexes, the cost of managing these funds reduces substantially.
+Since the funds are based on indexes, the cost of managing these funds is cut down substantially.